jafrado/digole/README.md

 # Overview

 This library implements Text and Graphics functionality for the Digole Serial OLED Display modules made by Digole .
-Tested and verified with Digole 1.8" Serial: UART/I2C/SPI True Color OLED160x128 OLED Module DS160128COLED-46
+Tested and verified with [Digole 1.8" Serial: UART/I2C/SPI OLED True Color 160x128  OLED Module DS160128COLED-46](http://www.digole.com/index.php?productID=859)
-Platform Support

 # HW Setup
 For testing and initial bringup, the core library runs on Linux via USB Serial and only 3 wires (TXD, VCC, GND) are soldered to the module.
 Pinout is defined as below: